Earning a bachelor’s degree and getting K–6 licensure opened up doors for Candace.

 Starting a new job during a pandemic was not without its challenges, of course.

 Like many school districts in the area, Lee County started the year with virtual instruction.

 During that time, teachers at W.B.
 Wicker would arrive at school by 8:30 and teach at their computers until at least 4:00.
 It’s the largest elementary school in the district, with almost 800 students.
-Candace also teaches after hours as her students are available.
+Candace also taught after hours as her students were available.
 Most of her class started the year below grade level.
 She prefers working with these students because she can see their growth, and she enjoys making her classroom creative and engaging for the children.

 “It was a long, hard journey, but it was worth it,” she says.

 Learn more about the online Human Development and Family Studies program, and fill out the form to subscribe to our blog.

 The original version of this blog was published in November 2020.
 It has been updated.